-Use of deadly force is prohibited, except as a last resort in the following circumstances when an officer reasonably believes the use of deadly force is necessary:
+Use of deadly force is prohibited except as a last resort in the following circumstances when an officer reasonably believes the use of deadly force is necessary to protect against an imminent threat of death or serious bodily injury to the officer or another person.

-- (a) To protect against an imminent threat of death or serious bodily injury to the officer or another person- $\frac{1}{2}$ or - (b) To stop a fleeing subject, as a last resort, when the officer: - 1.
-Has probable cause to believe that the individual has committed, or intends to commit, a felony involving the infliction or threatened infliction of serious bodily injury or death, and - 2.
-Reasonably believes that there is an imminent risk of serious bodily injury or death to any other person if the individual is not immediately apprehended and that the use of deadly force does not increase substantial risks to innocent persons. - (c) Under such circumstances, a verbal warning shall precede the use of deadly force, where feasible (I.C. § 35-41-3-3).
+In the case of a fleeing subject, deadly force may only be used as a last resort when the officer:

+- 1. Has probable cause to believe that the individual is committing, has committed, or will commit, a felony involving the infliction or threatened infliction of serious bodily injury or death; - 2.
+Reasonably believes that there is an imminent threat of serious bodily injury or death to any other person if the individual is not immediately apprehended; and - 3.
+That use of deadly force does not increase substantial risks to innocent persons.

+Under such circumstances, a verbal warning shall precede the use of deadly force, where feasible (I.C. § 35-41-3-3).
 Officers shall identify themselves as an officer and provide a verbal warning that deadly force may be used prior to the use of deadly force, whenever feasible.